openpowerquality/docusaurus/docs/cloud-health.md

   * `Dockerfile`: Contains the configuration for building the Docker image.
 Used by the `docker-build.sh` script.
   * `docker-build.sh`: A script for building a new local Health Docker image.

-In most cases, creating a new image is simply a matter of invoking the `docker-build.sh` script; it should seldom necessary to modify the `Dockerfile`.
+In most cases, creating a new image is simply a matter of invoking the `docker-build.sh` script; it should seldom be necessary to modify the `Dockerfile`.

 ### Creating a new local Health Docker image